Skip to main content

 Household members in prison

-If you get universal credit, you can include a household member for their first 6 months in prison even if you don't expect them to return.
+If you get universal credit, you can include a household member who is in prison for the first 6 months.
+This applies even if you do not expect them to return.

 Your bedroom entitlement could go down after this unless they return to the family home.